 Internal joinery and kitchen fittings

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Notes The patio doors were found to be very stiff.

 Chimney breasts and fireplaces

 Repair category 2

-Notes The gas fire is dated.
+Notes There are no proper cap plates in the fireplaces.
 It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
 The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
 The flue should be regularly swept.

-Fireplaces have been removed/covered over.
-It is assumed that the chimneys are adequately vented with the chimneys capped.
-Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.